• Post author:

 • Answer all of the questions in the “CONOPS” section of the application.
 One hint, choose “Stationary Vehicle” when it asks about control station.
 That’s not particularly clear.

-• When you get to section D “Operations Over People” click “Yes” for “OVER PEOPLE OR MOVING VEHICLES”, choose “Not Compliant” for category, the click “No” for “OVER MOVING VEHICLE”.
+• When you get to section D “Operations Over People” click “Yes” for “OVER PEOPLE OR MOVING VEHICLES”, choose “Not Compliant” for category, then click “Yes” for “OVER MOVING VEHICLE”.

-• If you’ve done this right, then you’ll notice that the relevant waiver section on the very right of the page now shows you need a 107.39 Waiver.
-If you have a different one, or more than that one showing, double check your answers.
+• If you’ve done this right, then you’ll notice that the relevant waiver section on the very right of the page now shows you need a 107.39 Waiver, and well as a 107.145 Waiver.
+If you have different ones listed, double check your answers.
 You’ve done something wrong.

 Click “Next” and review your answers, then click “Next” again.